-- 26. The existence of a Clearing Union, which could take the main responsibility for the provision of the finance, would greatly facilitate (as pointed out in §12. (xi) above) a system of Commodity Controls which is essentially based on their having the financial capacity to carry an "ever-normal granary."
-The introduction of the Clearing Union into the picture means that the burden is pooled and is carried, in effect, by those Banks, namely, those with credit balances, which happen at the moment to be in a position to carry it without effort; whereas at present the burden falls on the Central Bank of the producing country precisely at the moment when it is least able to support it, because the falling off of demand for its product is simultaneously unbalancing its international position.
-Closely associated with this advantage is another one of scarcely less importance, namely, that by this means the raw material stocks of a producing country are rendered always liquid.
-A producing country is always paid for its output at or above a reasonable minimum price, whether or not the whole of this output passes immediately into consumption, and paid for it in liquid cash, which it can employ on maintaining its normal volume of imports and its normal standard of life, thus retaining its own stability and being no longer the occasion, by repercussion, of instability in others.
-There can be no question that the scheme proposed would be of the very greatest value to raw material countries, especially to those which are financially weak, with overseas debt and lacking in reserves or are highly specialised in their produce. - 27.
-It may be claimed as an advantage of the scheme that it does not assume the maintenance of private enterprise in international trade and is compatible with the further development of State trading.
-For, after the war, whatever may be the trading mechanism of the United Kingdom or of the United States, there are certain to be some countries, particularly the U.S.S.R., where trade in some (or in all) commodities will be monopolised by the State.
-Such a system of trading gives rise to some awkward problems in international commercial relations, since it is difficult to define or to determine the degree of protective or of discriminatory action in the monopolistic purchases of a State institution.
-But some of these difficulties can be overcome if a single world price for a primary product can be set by the International Control.
-As in the case of the Clearing Union, we have here a plan for international co-operation which can be safely adopted in the common interest by every country alike irrespective of its national economic policy.
+29. The existence of a Clearing Union, which could take the main responsibility for the provision of the finance, would so greatly facilitate a system of Commodity Controls which is essentially based on their having the financial capacity to carry an "ever-normal granary", that some might hold this project to be, in effect, conditional on the adoption of the former.
+This might. nevertheless, be an overstatement, if we remember that the scope of the proposed Commodity Controls could, if necessary, be limited to those cases where the Governments and Central Banks of the countries chiefly concerned felt strong enough to arrange the necessary finance by agreement amongst themselves.
+The introduction of the Clearing Union into the picture means that the burden is pooled and is carried, in effect, by those Banks, namely those with credit balances, which happen at the moment to be in a position to carry it without effort; whereas at present the burden falls on the Central Bank of the producing country precisely at the moment when it is least able to support it, because the falling

+- 30. Closely associated with this advantage is another one of scarcely less importance, namely, that the raw material stocks of a producing country are rendered by this means always liquid.
+A producing country is always paid for its output at or above a reasonable minimum price, whether or not the whole of this output passes immediately into consumption, and paid for it in liquid cash which it can employ on maintaining its normal volume of imports and its normal standard of life, thus retaining its own stability and being no longer the occasion, by repercussion, of instability in others.
+There can be no question that the scheme proposed would be of the very greatest value to raw material countries, especially to those which are financially weak, with overseas debt and lacking in reserves or are highly specialised in their produce. - 31.
+It might well be, if the scheme came eventually to cover a wide range of commodities, that there would be created an excess liquidity for the world as a whole, if the finance were to be provided entirely by Clearing Union credit.
+In this case an appropriate part should be funded by a long-term international loan issued under the auspices of the Clearing Union and secured on the stocks of all the Controls, sufficient to cover an appropriate proportion of the stable, as distinct from the fluctuating, proportion of the pooled financial requirements of the Commodity Controls as a whole.